-For guests it is easy to get active: Radio amateurs from many countries (whole EU, Australia, Canada, USA and some more) can simply operate their radio in Germany up to 3 months based on the CEPT license.
+For visitors it is easy to get active: Radio amateurs from many countries (whole EU, Australia, Canada, USA and some more) can simply operate their radio in Germany up to 3 months based on the CEPT License (TR61-01) or the CEPT Novice Licence (ECC REC (05)06).
 They just have to carry the license from their home country.
-Radio amateurs from other “non CEPT countries” are required to apply for a guest license at the Bundesnetzagentur (Federal Network Agency).
+Radio amateurs from other countries, which are not covered by the CEPT rules, are required to apply for a guest license at the Bundesnetzagentur (Federal Network Agency).
 This should be done early before traveling to Germany, as the processing can take up to 4 weeks.

 How to get connected…

-In Munich, several amateur radio relays are active on VHF and UHF.
-Throughout the city, these repeaters can be reached easily:
+Several amateur radio repeaters are active on VHF and UHF in Munich.
+Throughout the city these repeaters can be reached easily:

-There is also a relay on the Zugspitze (100 km south of Munich, 2960 m above NN, covering large parts of Upper Bavaria):
+There is also a popular and frequently used FM repeater on the Zugspitze (100 km south of Munich, 2960 m above sea level), covering large parts of Upper Bavaria and adjacent areas (Swabia and Tyrol):

 If you like to join a meeting…

-There are several local sections of the DARC (Deutscher Amateur Radio Club) within the city of Munich and further sections in the surrounding area.
+There are several local sections of the DARC (Deutscher Amateur Radio Club) within the city of Munich and in the surrounding area.
 All these DARC sections usually organize an evening meeting once a month, where guests are always welcome.
-More information can be found on the webpages of the DARC sections.
+More information can be found on the webpages of the respective DARC section.

 DARC sections in Munich: